Overview of the spiritual hierarchies

 Discussion

-Note 1 - Literature on spiritual hierarchies
+Note 1 - Literature on and study of spiritual hierarchies

 How to 'study' or develop insight or a comprehension into the nature and workings of the spiritual hiearchies?